RostislavLitovkin/KodaMobileApp/README.md

-# PlutoFrameworkAppTemplate
+# Koda mobile app  - Proof of concept
-App template for PlutoFramework
+Made with App template for PlutoFramework

+Automatically sets public address to Rosťa's address to display Nfts without signing in.
+Change the line in App.xaml.cs.

 ## Setup